-WWE’s Dana Brooke Sizzles In Racy Snakeskin Bikini In Latest Snap
+WWE's Dana Brooke Sizzles In Racy Snakeskin Bikini In Latest Snap

 Brooke wore a snakeskin bikini that accentuated her athletic physique, providing her fans with a clear shot of her toned abs, legs and cleavage.
 The attire also boasted a glamorous sheen, as her bottoms featured some sparkly metallic material at the hip area.

-In the accompanying caption, Brooke revealed that she’s quiet and dangerous.
-She then went on to credit those who helped her bring the beautiful snap to fruition, including the photographer and artist.
+In the accompanying caption, Brooke revealed that she's quiet and dangerous.
+She then went on to credit those who helped bring the beautiful snap to fruition, including the photographer and artist.

-The upload went down a treat with Brooke’s followers as well.
-Over 34,000 hit the like button within a few hours of the photo hitting the image-sharing platform.
-Many of the Monday Night Raw superstar’s fans and peers also took to the comments section to let her know how much they appreciated the post.

-“You’re so hot,” wrote one Instagrammer, heating up their compliment with a few fire emojis.
+The upload went down a treat with Brooke's followers.
+Over 34,000 hit the like button within a few hours of the photo appearing on the image-sharing platform.
+Many of the Monday Night Raw superstar's fans and peers also took to the comments section to let her know how much they appreciated the post."You're so hot," wrote one Instagrammer, heating up their compliment with a few fire emojis.

-Charly Caruso also commented on Instagram, stating “Oh hot damn” in response to Brooke’s sultry pic.
+Charly Arnolt also commented on Instagram, stating "Oh hot damn" in response to Brooke's sultry pic.

 Her boyfriend, Ulysses Diaz, also made an appearance via his Instagram account.
 The fighter responded with some fire hydrant emojis, suggesting that he found his significant other to be too hot to handle.

 Similar sentiments were echoed throughout the replies section.
-Brooke’s posts always go down a treat with her fans, and her latest was no different.
+Brooke's fans always love her posts, and the latest was no different.

-This wasn’t Brooke’s only tantalizing share in recent days either.
-As The Inquisitr previously documented, the wrestler wowed her admirers with a shot of her rocking a one-piece bodysuit a few days ago.
-She also channeled Barbie at the time.
+This wasn't Brooke's only tantalizing share in recent days either.
+As The Inquisitr previously documented, the wrestler wowed her admirers with a shot of herself rocking a one-piece bodysuit just a few days ago.
+She wrote that she was channeling Barbie at the time.

-Brooke has been making waves on WWE television lately as well.
-She has been pairing up with Mandy Rose on the red brand’s weekly show, and it might only be a matter of time until they’re in the Tag Team title hunt.
+Brooke has been making waves on WWE television as well.
+She has been pairing up with Mandy Rose on the red brand's weekly show, and it might only be a matter of time until they're in the Tag Team title hunt.